Why It’s Important to Add Volunteer Work to Your Resume

 This is the intrinsic value of volunteering.
 It is not about money.
 And volunteering should not be measured that way, ever.
 We can add up the hours but not a money value.
 Others would like to do so.
 The federal government, for example, would like to add up the billions of hours of volunteer time in the country, multiply by an hourly rate and determine the economic value of volunteering.
 This is simplistic and dangerous.
 First, it assumes that only economic measurements are valuable and second, that volunteer time is free labour.

 This is a slippery slope.
-It infers that volunteer work is replacing paid labour.
+It infers that volunteer work is replacing paid labor.
 It infers that if work is not paid for, it is not valuable.
 It reduces volunteerism to hours worked instead of contribution made.
 It ignores the value of volunteers in creating a vibrant civil society – dynamic, engaged and self-reliant.

 To attempt to put a money figure on the value of volunteerism cheapens and undermines the basic concept.
 Volunteering is rich and diverse.
 Volunteering is not just about organizing hundreds or thousands of volunteers for large events like the world soccer or the Olympics.
 It is thousands of volunteers in minor league sports, shelters for the homeless, giving aid to seniors, holding hands in a hospice or cleaning up a local stream bed.
 It is spontaneous acts of kindness like helping a neighbor shovel their walk, coming to the aid of a stranded motorist or helping an elderly person cross a busy street.
 These large and small acts, given freely, are what bind communities together.
 Volunteering is helping, not hiring; giving, not taking; contributing, not counting.